BMW 1-Series review

 But it’s the interior that signals the biggest change for the 1 Series, as it adopts BMW’s new Curved Display interior, being one of the last cars from the German firm to get this new setup that merges a large infotainment screen with a digital driver display under one piece of glass.
 Much of the interior is also redesigned as a result, with far fewer physical buttons used than before.

 There are some significant differences under the surface, too, with various chassis changes to add greater comfort, while mild-hybrid engines are available in the 1 Series for the first time.
-BMW’s UK division is also markedly cutting back on the engine choice in its cars, and the 1 Series is no different, with just two petrol models available – the 120 and M135, note the removal of the old ‘i’ at the end – and no diesels.
+BMW’s also markedly cutting back on the engine choice in its cars, and this one is no different, with just two petrol models available – the 120 and M135, note the removal of the old ‘i’ at the end – and no more diesels.

 While the 1 Series’ key rivals remain the Audi A3 and Mercedes A-Class, the latest Volkswagen Golf continues to be an excellent choice if you can live without such a premium badge.
-The DS 4 could be worth considering if you’re looking for a posh hatchback that will stand out from the crowd.
-Meanwhile, you want to go down the hybrid route, we highly recommend the Honda Civic and Toyota Corolla
+The DS 4 could be worth considering if you’re looking for a upmarket hatchback that will stand out from the crowd.

 But is the new BMW 1 Series’ focus on sportiness and quality enough to give it the hatchback crown?
-We’ve now had the chance to try it for the first time in Germany ahead of initial deliveries landing in the UK later in 2024.
+We’ve now had the chance to try it in both Germany and the UK ahead of initial deliveries landing in the UK, covering considerable miles.
 You can also read about how we test cars at Parkers if you’re interested in seeing how we perform our assessments.

 What’s it like inside?

 The interior of the previous BMW 1 Series was already one of its strongest assets and things have only improved with this new car.
-While it might not be for you if you like lots of manual buttons to press, the new Curved Display has modernised this hatchback’s cabin and brought it in line with the rest of the BMW range.
+The new Curved Display has modernised the appearance of this hatchback’s cabin and brought it in line with the rest of the BMW range.
+There are some compromises, with all climate control and many of the lighting functions now being exclusively driven from the touchscreen – a retrograde step in our view.

-Though the displays aren’t as large as in other BMWs, they nicely fill this compact car’s interior, with the infotainment running on BMW’s latest operating system.
+Though the displays aren’t as large as in other BMWs, they nicely fill this compact car’s interior, with the infotainment system running on BMW’s latest operating system.
 That means quick shortcut buttons and climate control are always easily visible on the screen.
-We would still prefer a few physical knobs and dials to turn for this, but it’s a good compromise.
+It’s a compromise that will work for some.

-But most impressive about the 1 Series’ interior is the quality on offer.
+Most impressive about the 1 Series’ interior is the quality.
 You can try as hard as you like but you won’t find any cheaper materials here, and there’s the feeling that no corners have been cut, even if this is BMW’s most affordable model.
 We’d argue it has a better interior than some of the firm’s more expensive cars, not least the closely related X1 SUV.
 New LED lighting within interior trim pieces on the side of the dashboard not only looks great, it also flashes to warn of danger – if you try and open a car door into a passing vehicle or cyclist, for example.

 However, where the 1 Series falls short is when it comes to interior space.
 The rear seats are cramped compared with those of an Audi A3, with a fairly small door opening and limited headroom making it flawed for those wanting to carry taller rear occupants.
 Granted, this might not be common in such a small car, but rivals are more useful.